cucumber/docs/content/gherkin.md

 # Step Arguments

 In some cases you might want to pass more data to a step than fits on a single line.
-For this purpose Gherkin has Doc Strings and Data Tables:
+For this purpose Gherkin has `Doc Strings` and `Data Tables`:

 ## Doc Strings

-Doc Strings are handy for passing a larger piece of text to a step definition.
+`Doc Strings` are handy for passing a larger piece of text to a step definition.
 The syntax is inspired from Python's Docstring syntax.

 The text should be offset by delimiters consisting of three double-quote marks on lines of their own:
 ```gherkin